Noise Pollution the #1 Quality of Life Issue in Brooklyn

 Brooklyn doesn't have a helicopter pad.
 But that doesn't mean there aren't helicopters!
-Helicopters that bother Brooklyites tend to belong to local news stations that are covering such fast breaking stories as a rush-hour traffic jam on the Prospect Expressway, or getting an aerial view of some iconic Brooklyn event like the 40,000 NY Marathoners spilling into Brooklyn over the Verrazano Bridge, or the colorful, mile-long carnivale known as the West Indian Labor Day Parade.
+Helicopters that bother Brooklynites tend to belong to local news stations that are covering such fast-breaking stories as a rush-hour traffic jam on the Prospect Expressway, or getting an aerial view of some iconic Brooklyn event like the 40,000 NY Marathoners spilling into Brooklyn over the Verrazano Bridge, or the colorful, mile-long carnivale known as the West Indian Labor Day Parade.
 Whatever.
 The persistent buzz of helicopters can wake babies, drive sane adults to the medicine cabinet, and make pets persnickety, too.

 Helicopter headache is a sufficiently common problem that the City of New York has a specific noise complaint form you can fill out online: the helicopter noise complaint form.